So, 2020, amirite?

 …I think I may be addicted.
 It’s funny because you probably think I’m joking.

 Anyway, here’s to me!
 Here’s to you!
 And here’s to finding ways to slowly conquer your fears this year!
-Here’s to learning new ways to love our fellow human beings!
-Here’s to my crusted over optimism in humanity, and the notion that maybe… just maybe… we may end up alright in the end.
+Here’s to learning new ways to see our world and our fellow human beings.
+Here’s to my crusted over optimism in humanity, and the notion that maybe… just maybe… we may end up alright in the end….
+Jury’s still out though.

 Happy New Year!
 And all the best to you and yours. 💜